-- > The following items should be purchased on your own: Gentlemen black dress socks; Ladies black hose. - > During marching season, the accessories are ordered at the time of fitting.
+- > Students must follow all uniform guidelines in order to protect the integrity and quality of the uniform.
+Eating will not be allowed while students are wearing the uniform.
+The only allowable beverage is water. - ➤ If any part of the marching or concert uniform is damaged, destroyed, or lost when it is checked in following marching /concert season, students will be held responsible for the costs. - ➤ Marching uniforms will be stored in the band hall and issued before each performance.
+These uniforms will be returned to the uniform rack after each performance prior to leaving the school. - > During marching season, the accessories are ordered at the time of fitting.
 See the Band/Guard Supply List for a complete listing. - Failure to abide by the guidelines in this handbook could result in the removal from the band program at the discretion of the head director.
 Students removed from the program may not be able to rejoin during their high school career.